tan200224/Research_Blog/AdvancedCNN.md

     * Resolution Multiplier - Reduces the input image size and thus reduces the internal representation of every subsequent layer.

 # Inception Network Motivation
-* As you've seem there's a lot of parameter tweaking involved in CNNs
+* As you've seen there's a lot of parameter tweaking involved in CNNs
 * Filter Size, stride, depth, padding, FC layers etc.
 * Inception aimed to solve the filter size selection problem.